fossabot/trivia-bot/README.md

 NOTE: these only work for admins (Everyone with the manage bot permission).

 ```
-;triviadebug - This is echos the contents of data.txt (actually everyone can use it but its useless)
+;triviadebug - This is echos the contents of the data key (actually everyone can use it but its useless)
 ;servers - This lists the servers the bot is in.
 ;setplaying - Sets the "Playing" messages
 ;eval - Executes python command